-Education, Culture, Sports, Science and Technology of Japan, the Japan Society for the Promotion of Science, the Japan Science and Technology Corporation and by a French-Japanese Sakura grant.
+This work was supported by grants from the Ministry of Education, Culture, Sports, Science and Technology of Japan, the Japan Society for the Promotion of Science, the Japan Science and Technology Corporation, and by a French-Japanese Sakura grant.
+The computational resource was provided by the Bioinformatics Center, Institute for Chemical Research, Kyoto University.